VinceDeslo/GhibList/README.md

 - [x] Implement basic UI components of the web app.
 - [x] Implement back-end with MongoDB for storage of user lists.
 - [x] Connect React frontend to Backend with Axios.
+- [ ] Implement Login and Register component functionality.
+- [ ] Implement back-end for user authentification.
 - [ ] Link application to the Studio Ghibli API for resource access.
-- [ ] Add user authentification and login.

 ## Expansion ideas
 - Replace user description with expandable synopsis.